MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 * variable name + `:`
 * variable type

-We will take about variables and types in detail in a later part of this tutorial series.
-Then you will learn that defining the type of a variable is not always necessary.
+Later in this tutorial you will see that defining the type of a variable is not always necessary.
 For now however we will focus on the details of this struct.

 Variables that belong to a struct are called *members*.
 The struct has three `var` members: `title`, `content` and `dueDate`.
 The values of these members can be changed throughout the lifetime of an instance of `TodoItem`.
 The struct also has one `let` member.
 The `let` keyword marks constants in Swift.
 This means that the owner string cannot be changed after a `TodoItem` has been created.